Chandler Davis

-Horace Chandler Davis (August 12, 1926 – September 24, 2022) was an American-Canadian mathematician, writer, educator, and political activist: "an internationally esteemed mathematician, a minor science fiction writer of note, and among the most celebrated political prisoners in the United States during the years of the high Cold War.".
+Horace Chandler Davis (August 12, 1926 – September 24, 2022) was an American-Canadian mathematician, writer, educator, and left-wing political activist.
+The socialist magazine Jacobin described Davis as "an internationally esteemed mathematician, a minor science fiction writer of note, and among the most celebrated political prisoners in the United States during the years of the high Cold War".

 Background

-Horace Chandler Davis, known as "Chan" by friends, was born on August 12, 1926 in Ithaca, New York, to parents Horace Bancroft Davis and Marian Rubins, both members of the Communist Party USA (CPUSA).
+Horace Chandler Davis, known as "Chan" by friends, was born on August 12, 1926, in Ithaca, New York, to parents Horace Bancroft Davis and Marian Rubins, both members of the Communist Party USA (CPUSA).
 He joined the Young Pioneers of America while in elementary school.
 Because of their politics, his parents moved frequently, so that Davis spent a year of his childhood in Brazil.
 In 1942, age 16, he received a Harvard National Scholarship.
-At Harvard, he joined the Astounding Science-Fiction Fanclub, whose members included: John B. Michel, Frederik Pohl, Isaac Asimov, and Donald Wollheim.
+At Harvard, he joined the Astounding Science-Fiction Fanclub, whose members included John B. Michel, Frederik Pohl, Isaac Asimov, and Donald Wollheim.
 In 1943, Davis joined the Communist Party USA but left soon after so he could join the US Navy for officers training.
 In 1945, Davis graduated Harvard early and also received a commission from Naval Reserve Midshipman's School and spent a year in the US Navy as a minesweeper.
 In 1946, he returned to Harvard as a graduate student in Mathematics, rejoined the CPUSA, and joined the Federation of American Scientists, founded by former members of the Manhattan Project.
 In 1948, he supported Henry A. Wallace, Progressive Party candidate for the 1948 United States presidential election.
 In 1950, Davis received a doctorate in Mathematics from Harvard University.

 Career

 In 1950, Davis turned down an offer from the University of California Los Angeles (UCLA) due to loyalty oath requirements and accepted a position as instructor at the University of Michigan (UM).
 Davis left the CPUSA the following year.

 In 1953, Davis received a subpoena to appear before the House Un-American Activities Committee (HUAC).
 In 1954, UM suspended Davis, Clement Markert, and Mark Nickerson for refusing to cooperate with HUAC hearings held in Lansing, Michigan.
 Makert and Nickerson pled under the Fifth Amendment (right to avoid self-incrimination), while Davis pled the First Amendment (right to free speech).
+He hoped to establish a precedent that HUAC could not question witnesses on their political affiliations, but the US Supreme Court in 1959 refused to hear his case.
 After years of appeals, in 1960, Davis received a six-month jail sentence, served at a prison in Danbury, Connecticut.

 In 1962, Davis accepted a teaching position at the University of Toronto.
 He specialized in algebra and operator theory (a branch of functional analysis).

-In 1968, the Warsaw Pact invasion of Czechoslovakia ended Davis' CPUSA membership for good.
+In 1968, the Warsaw Pact invasion of Czechoslovakia ended Davis's CPUSA membership for good.
 He remained a political activist.
 For example, in 1971, he traveled to North Vietnam with other mathematicians including Laurent Schwartz.
-He also defended Palestinian rights against Israeli apartheid.
+He also was an advocate for Palestinian rights.
 In July 2022, he publicly supported Russian mathematician Azat Miftakhov.